Walton-on-Thames: Local politics

-Walton-on-Thames is part of the parliamentary constituency of Esher and Walton, which after the 2019 General Election became a marginal Conservative seat, with the Liberal Democrats taking second place.
+Walton-on-Thames is part of the parliamentary constituency of Esher and Walton, which following the 2019 General Election became a marginal Conservative seat, with the Liberal Democrats taking second place.
 In the 2024 General Election the Liberal Democrats came in first with Monica Harding winning the seat.
 She is the first female MP to represent the constituency.

 The Walton Society was founded in 1975 by the writer and intellectual Ronald Segal, and entered local politics in 1980 with Gordon Chubb who served until his death in 2006.
 At one point there were nine Society councillors in all four Walton wards during the period of Residents Groups' control of Elmbridge from the 1990s to 2006.
 Following the 2012 elections, the Society held all three Walton Central seats, with the Conservatives holding all eight seats in the Ambleside, North and South wards.
 Following the 2024 elections, The Walton Society had only one Walton Central seat remaining, whilst the Conservatives held no seats in any ward.